 Using Fault Domains Against Failures of Several Hosts

 Consider a cluster that contains four server racks, each with two hosts.
-If the Primary level of failures to tolerate is set to one and fault domains are not enabled, vSAN might store both replicas of an object with hosts in the same rack enclosure.
+If the Failures to tolerate is set to one and fault domains are not enabled, vSAN might store both replicas of an object with hosts in the same rack enclosure.
 In this way, applications might be exposed to a potential data loss on a rack-level failure.
 When you configure hosts that could potentially fail together into separate fault domains, vSAN ensures that each protection component (replicas and witnesses) is placed in a separate fault domain.

 If you add hosts and capacity, you can use the existing fault domain configuration or you can define fault domains.